josemotta/IoT.Starter.Pi.Lirc/Upgrading_to_latest_version.md

 	0680e32f0ae6        josemottalopes/nginx-proxy:latest   "nginx -g 'daemon ..."
 47 seconds ago      Up 44 seconds       80/tcp, 0.0.0.0:443->443/tcp     vigilant_neumann
 	root@lumi:~#

+Now, it's time to check if everything is fine with new software version.
+Good!
 But our job is not finished yet, since there are dangling images that should be removed to free unused memory.
 Please check below the images from  a couple weeks ago, they were just replaced in the upgrade process.

 	root@lumi:~# docker images -a
 	REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE